kingrando/blog/content/notes/202006080734-JNCIA-Junos-Operational-Maintenance-System-and-Storage-Cleanup.md

 * Old software versions
 * Temporary files

 If it becomes cluttered then cleaning up the storage will be necessary.
-To do this you can issue the following command: `request system storage cleanup [dry-run]`.
+To do this you can issue the following command:

+* `request system storage cleanup [dry-run]`

 ## System Clean-Up